usc-robosub/barracuda-mapping/README.md

 ## Troubleshooting
 - No odometry output: verify TF is available between cloud frames and `map_frame`.
 - No point clouds received: confirm `~pointcloud_topics` matches actual topic names.
-- Build errors for GTSAM: ensure `libgtsam-dev` 4.x is installed and discoverable.

-## License
-License information is not yet specified in `package.xml` (marked TODO).
-Add your preferred license before distribution.